Bonefish Plentiful Here Year-Round

 Enjoy appetizers and dinner.

-The JAF1's overall capacity is 12 passengers and eight crew members.
-They suggest between 8 and 10 anglers for optimum comfort.
-There are ten cabins, three with queen-size beds.
-Eight rooms have a private bathroom; two rooms share a bathroom.
+The JAF2 has ten deluxe king cabins with ten private bathrooms.
+While its overall capacity is 20 passengers, they suggest between 10 and 12 anglers for optimum comfort for fishing groups.
 Each room includes air conditioning and heat controls, power plugs (110 and 220 volts), storage, and panoramic windows to enjoy the breathtaking view of the Caribbean beaches.
 There is a spacious and comfortable lounge/bar and dining room area as well as a hot tub on the boat deck.

 While the laundry service is free, they ask that you provide a tip.